TheGhostGroup/AshamaneCore/README.md

 It is completely open source; community involvement is highly encouraged.

-If you wish to contribute ideas or code please visit our site linked below or make pull requests to our [Github repository](https://github.com/AshamaneProject/AshamaneCore/pulls).
+If you wish to contribute ideas or code please visit our site linked below or make pull requests to our [Github repository](https://github.com/LegionEmulationProject/AshamaneCore/pulls).

 ## Requirements

-Software requirements are available in the [wiki](https://www.trinitycore.info/display/tc/Requirements) for Windows, Linux and macOS.
+Software requirements are available in the [wiki](https://www.trinitycore.info/) for Windows, Linux and macOS.

 ## Install

-Detailed installation guides are available in the [wiki](https://www.trinitycore.info/display/tc/Installation+Guide) for Windows, Linux and macOS.
+Detailed installation guides are available in the [wiki](https://www.trinitycore.info/) for Windows, Linux and macOS.

-## Contribute

-You can help Ashamane using our [Patreon Page](https://www.patreon.com/ashamane).
-All the collected money will be used to pay developers for their work using bountysource

-## Reporting issues

-Issues can be reported via our [Mantis issue tracker](https://bt.ashamane.com).

-Please take the time to review existing issues before submitting your own to prevent duplicates.

 ## Submitting fixes

 C++ fixes are submitted as pull requests via Github.
 For SQL only fixes open a ticket or if a bug report exists for the bug post on existing ticket.

+## Project Goal

+Continue developing this into a decent World of Warcraft Legion Emulator.

 ## Copyright